project-meucci/thimm.github.io/docs/Farmerama/58-cooperative-land-holistic-management-fmnr-and-the-secret-life-of-insects.md

 ---
-title: 58: Cooperative land, holistic management, FMNR and the secret life of insects
+title: 58 Cooperative Land Holistic Management Fmnr And The Secret Life Of Insects
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2020-07-26)